laboon/ebook/text/15_testing_basics.md

 }
 ```

 Much better.
-However, think how difficult it would be to rewrite this method so that it failed only when you pass in 57 - not 56, not 58, but only 57.
+However, think how difficult it would be to rewrite this method so that it failed only when you pass in 57---not 56, not 58, but only 57.
 It's possible, of course, but much less likely.
 Since it's very rare to be able to exhaustively test every possible input value for a program (or even a single function), it makes sense to focus on values which are more likely to uncover defects.

 Getting back to our pressure sensor display, our test manager says that we have time to test a few more values.
 We want to ensure that at a minimum, we test all of the boundary values, and hopefully a good sampling of the interior values.
 First, we'll calculate all of the boundary values, and then generate a test plan which tests all of the boundary values and some of the interior values.